-Although many believe that the weaponization of space is inevitable, there are currently no known weapons in space.179 As a matter of fact, with the many technical difficulties and political hurdles being experienced, it is likely to be quite some time before the first space-based weapons are opera-tional.
-Therefore, even though the US is con-tinuing to pursue NMD and will be withdrawing from the ABM Treaty in less than six months, there is still ample time for the negotiation of a global position on space-based weapons before space weaponization actually begins.
-For Canada, simply because it may be determined through time that missile defence may not need to be conducted from space at all, participating in NMD should not be viewed as Canadian support for the weap-onization of space.
+Although many believe that the weaponization of space is inevitable, there are currently no known weapons in space.179 As a matter of fact, with the many technical difficulties and political hurdles being experienced, it is likely to be quite some time before the first space-based weapons are operational.
+Therefore, even though the US is continuing to pursue NMD and will be withdrawing from the ABM Treaty in less than six months, there is still amply time for the negotiation of a global position on space-based weapons before space weaponization actually begins.
+For Canada, participating in NMD should not be viewed as Canadian support for the weaponization of space simply because it may be determined through time that missile defence may not need to be conducted from space at all.
 Therefore, it is recommended that Canada continue to strengthen its alliance with the US through NORAD even if it means participating in NMD.
-Can-ada could then take advantage of its relationship with the US, solicit support from other nation states and continue an open dialogue on space-based weapons to help prevent the weaponization of space.
+Canada could then take advantage of its relationship with the US, solicit support from other nation states and continue an open dialogue on space-base weapons to help prevent the weaponization of space.